The sculpture is on display at Artmageddon, a group show at Pure Evil Gallery on Leonard Street in Shoreditch.

 Above, the Shakespeare statue, photos by Jesse Zuefle.
 Below, David in a cloud of teargas, photo by R.A.

-“Love is in the Bin” is certainly one of the most talked-about pieces of art in recent times.
-It’s also a genuinely multi-genre piece of art; having transformed from a regular painting to performance art and finally into a piece of conceptual art.
-A true representation of what Banksy is today?
+Love is in the Bin is certainly one of the most talked-about pieces of art in recent times.
+It’s also a genuinely multi-genre piece of art, having evolved from a regular painting into performance art and, finally, into conceptual art.
+An accurate representation of what Banksy is today?

 After a 20-minute bidding duel, the hammer landed at GBP 14,400,000.
 With the Buyers Premium, the buyer has to cough up GBP 16,758,000 – a new auction record for a Banksy canvas.
 The seller is NHS and the Southampton University Hospital.
 According to the lot sheet from Christie’s: “The proceeds will be used to support the wellbeing of University Hospital Southampton staff and patients.”